 Estimated Annual Energy: 14,145kWh

-In December we partnered with installer Ethical Solar to install 20kW of solar PV on the roof of Hamilton House in Stokes Croft, a vibrant community hub ‘where art, music, enterprise and innovation cluster as a community rising to the challenges of today and tomorrow’.
+We partnered with installer Ethical Solar to install 20kW of solar PV on the roof of Hamilton House in Stokes Croft.
+This is a vibrant community hub ‘where art, music, enterprise and innovation cluster as a community rising to the challenges of today and tomorrow’.

 The system consists of 85 x 230Watt Innotech panels and two 3 phase inverters.
 The total system size is 19.55kW.